UHF RFID Identification of individual cables.

 Benefits of RFID for Rental Asset Tracking

 Tracking assets is critical to correctly managing inventory levels and transactions.
 An RFID system offers big benefits for equipment rental companies when properly deployed.
+Also see the business case Sijperda Verhuur in The Netherlands.

 For any equipment rental company, tracking assets in real time is critical to managing inventory levels and transactions.
 But many firms rely on outdated, error-prone manual data collection systems that drive up labour costs and collect data using unreliable methods.
 In this blog post, we take a look at how RFID can help.